fingerprintjs/fingerprintjs/readme.md

 ## Version policy

-The library doesn't promise same visitor identifier between any versions but tries to keep them same as much as reasonable.
+The library doesn't guarantee the same visitor identifier between versions, but will try to keep them the same as much as possible.

 The documented JS API follows [Semantic Versioning](https://semver.org).
-Using undocumented features is at you own risk.
+Use undocumented features at your own risk.

 ## Browser support